 Buildroot is used to build user-space applications, and optionally tool chains.
 The LINUXBUILD GUI can launch a separate configuration session for Buildroot.
-Alternatively configuration can be started with e.g. make build-root-xconfig from the top level directory or make xconfig from the dist/buildroot directory.
-The same goes for gconfig and menuconfig when selecting that as configuration tool.
+Alternatively configuration can be started with e.g. make buildroot-xconfig from the top level directory or make xconfig from the dist/buildroot directory.